How to Use a Power Trowel

 It is well more important to know the instrument before using rather than doing an unfinished job.
 Learning equipment needs the operator to have knowledge of the composition.
 What are the parts equipped in the machinery and how to operate them are the questions that need to be answered before initiating the trowel?
-Let us now learn a trowel’s components
+Let us now learn a trowel’s components:

-o The Handle: It is a steering device for the operator to give direction to the trowel.
+Handle is a steering device for the operator to give direction to the trowel.

-o The Gearbox: The connection between the engine and the spider assembly that has the job to supply the power.
+Gearbox is the connection between the engine and the spider assembly that has the job to supply the power.

-o The Engine: It is the power that propels the trowel.
+Engine is the power that propels the trowel.

-o The blades: These are located as a part of the assembly and sets into a continuous motion utilizing power from the engine.
+Blades are located as a part of the assembly and sets into a continuous motion utilizing power from the engine.

 Assembly is quite well known as spider-assembly.

-o The safety ring ensures protection to the blades.
+Safety ring ensures protection to the blades.

 Remember to keep the blades flat to avoid digging into the concrete and ensure flat and even surface.
 Try going at 90 degrees across to confirm no bumps are left and the surface is smooth.
 Mud-slinging of the concrete should not happen and this is prevented by the blades.
 Hybrid blades are a more flexible option to use.
 They can decrease the time that goes into the whole process.
 Even distribution of the machine’s weight above the concrete base is the basic essential key to the whole process.
 Evenly distributed weight only can create a smooth finish.

-- Finishing: Floating blades are flexible and can be easily replaced with the finishing blades.
+Finishing: Floating blades are flexible and can be easily replaced with the finishing blades.
 Finishing blades are used to finish the job.
 Now the blades need not be kept flat.
 Rather they need to run at a full pitch as well as the full speed.
 If the desired job is on the porous concrete, what you will need is the maximum possible pressure.
 Now you may make the choice of smoothening.
 You can enjoy a glossy finish or give it a classy matte finish.